Laura Fuentes

 • Egg: adds structure and helps the dough rise.

-• Vanilla extract: pairs beautifully with pumpkin and vanilla flavors.
+• Vanilla extract: pairs beautifully with pumpkin flavor.

 • Pumpkin puree: make sure it’s puree and not pumpkin pie filling.

-• All-purpose flour: can’t make these cookies without it; for a gluten-free recipe, use 1:1 gluten-free all-purpose flour.
+• All-purpose flour: for a gluten-free recipe, use 1:1 gluten-free all-purpose flour.

 • Baking powder: makes the dough rise.

-• Baking soda: yes, this recipe gets a double dose of leavening agents because it makes the cookies cake-like.
+• Baking soda: a double dose of leavening agents makes the cookies cake-like.

 • Salt: enhances the other ingredient flavors.